Instagram’s cofounders are leaving Facebook (updated)

 Instagram cofounders Kevin Systrom and Mike Krieger told Facebook executives on Monday that they plan to leave Facebook in the coming weeks, the New York Times first reported.
 Systrom is currently Instagram’s CEO, while Krieger is the CTO.

-Systrom confirmed the news in a statement shortly after the Times’ story was published.
+Systrom confirmed the news in a statement shortly after the New York Times’ story was published.
 He wrote:

 Mike and I are grateful for the last eight years at Instagram and six years with the Facebook team.
 We’ve grown from 13 people to over a thousand with offices around the world, all while building products used and loved by a community of over one billion.
 We’re now ready for our next chapter.